 - Spread the cinnamon filling on top of the dough, all the way to the edges.

-- Trim the uneven ends off the strip.
-Mark and cut the dough into 12 equal strips.
-Cut each strip of dough into three strands, leaving the top ½” of the strip attached.
-Braid the strands of each strip.
+- Cut each strip of dough into three strands, leaving the top half inch of the strip attached.
+Braid or just twist the strands of each strip.
 Roll the braid into a roll, starting with the end of the braid.
 Place each braided roll into the muffin tin with the pretty side up.

-- Let rise until the rolls fill out the muffin tin (double in size), about 20 minutes.
+- Let rise until the rolls fill out the muffin tin (double in size), about 10-15 minutes.
 Preheat oven to 180°C (350°F).

 Glaze (optional)

-- Combine sifted icing sugar and milk in a large bowl.
+- Combine sifted icing sugar and milk (or eggnog) in a large bowl.
 Add enough milk to get it to the desired consistency.
 I made it pretty thin.
 Drizzle over warm cinnamon rolls and serve.1 cup icing sugar, 2-5 tablespoon milk

 Karina